mak73kur/qron/README.md

 ### AMQP writer

-AMQP writes messages to RabbitMQ or any other protocol implementations.
+AMQP writes messages to RabbitMQ or any other protocol implementation.

 ```
 writer: